-Langley, a Republican, was the representative for Kentucky's 10th congressional district from 1927 to 1931.
+Langley was the representative for Kentucky’s 10th congressional district and was a Republican.
+She served from 1927 to 1931.

 From Dec 1927 to Mar 1931, Langley missed 52 of 174 roll call votes, which is 29.9%.
 This is much worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.